kester2015/KeckLFC/README_DiskStation_Jun-14-1917-2023_DownloadConflict.md

 > Furthermore [TODO].
 Arduino will also serve as a controller for "blue screen death" for the computer.
 Arduino will regularly send try to communicate with the computer and if the computer is not responding, Arduino will turn off the power of Pritel amplifier to put the system in "SAFE" mode.

 [TODO: add more information about IDE download and installation]
-- **Follow the instructions in [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software) to install Arduino IDE.**
+- ** Follow the instructions in [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software) to install Arduino IDE. **

-## Step 4: Download this repository

-This step will help you fork this repository to your local computer.
-You can also download the repository directly from Github website.
-Direct download should be easier but you will not be able to push your changes to the repository.

-**Choose one of the following options to fork or download the repository to your local computer.**

-### (Option 1) 4.1: Install Github Desktop and clone the repository

-This can be complicated if you are not familiar with Github.
-But this will allow you to push your changes to the repository and pull the latest version of the repository to your local computer.

-- **Follow the instructions in [https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop) to install Github Desktop.**

-### (Option 2) 4.2: Download the repository directly from Github website

-This is most straightforward way to download the repository.
-But you will not be able to push your changes to the repository and pull the latest version of the repository to your local computer.
-You will need to download the repository again if you want to get the latest version of the repository.

-- **click the green button "Code" on the top right corner of this page, then click "Download ZIP".**

-- **Unzip the downloaded file to your local computer.**

-- **Save the unzipped files to your project folder.**

-### (UNAVAILABLE YET) 4.3: Download repo from pypi using pip

-[TODO: upload the repo to pypi]

-## Step 5 : [OPTIONAL] Install python Integrated Development Environment (IDE): Visual Studio Code (VScode)
+## Step 4: Install python Integrated Development Environment (IDE): Visual Studio Code (VScode)

 ***This step is optional if you don't like VScode as your programming tool.
 You can use any other IDE you like.***

-### 5.1 Download VScode
+### 4.1 Download VScode

-- **Follow the instructions in [https://code.visualstudio.com/download](https://code.visualstudio.com/download) to download VScode.**
+- ** Follow the instructions in [https://code.visualstudio.com/download](https://code.visualstudio.com/download) to download VScode. **

-### 5.2: Open your project folder in VScode and select the python environment
+### 4.2: Open your project folder in VScode and select the python environment

 - 1. Open your project folder in VScode

- **Follow the instructions in [https://code.visualstudio.com/docs/editor/quickstart](https://code.visualstudio.com/docs/editor/quickstart) to open your project folder in VScode.**
+ ** Follow the instructions in [https://code.visualstudio.com/docs/editor/quickstart](https://code.visualstudio.com/docs/editor/quickstart) to open your project folder in VScode. **

 - 2. Select the python environment

-    **Use the Python: Select Interpreter command from the Command Palette (Ctrl+Shift+P) to select the python environment.**
+    ** Use the Python: Select Interpreter command from the Command Palette (Ctrl+Shift+P) to select the python environment. **

     > For more information,  Follow the instructions in [https://code.visualstudio.com/docs/python/environments](https://code.visualstudio.com/docs/python/environments) to select the python environment.

-### 5.3: Install extensions in VScode
+### 4.3: Install extensions in VScode

 ***This step is OPTIONAL at the beginning.***